How-to·Mar 1, 2026·8 min read

 A document approval workflow is a structured process for routing documents to the right reviewers, capturing decisions, and moving work forward based on those decisions.
 It replaces ad hoc email chains with a repeatable sequence of steps.

-Common use cases include:
+In lending, the common use cases include:

 • Loan application reviews at banks and credit unions